theophilusx/easy-postgres/README.md

 ### close()<a id="sec-1-3-4"></a>

 The `close()` method signals that your finished interacting with the database and want to release the connection pool.
 You should call this method before existing your script.
-Once you have called `close()` you cannot use the PgHelper object and should destroy it.
-If you need to re-connect, you will need to call `new PgHelper()`.
+Once you have called `close()` you cannot use the EasyPostgres object and should destroy it.
+If you need to re-connect, you will need to call `new EasyPostgres()`.

 ### execSQL(stmt, params, con)<a id="sec-1-3-5"></a>